 The islands include St Croix, St John, and St Thomas.
 However, if you include the other surrounding minor islands, the total land area is 346 square kilometres.
 The capital is Charlotte Amalie, on the island of St Thomas.

 The original islanders were the Ciboney, Carib, and Arawaks.
 When Christopher Columbus subsequently named his “newly discovered” islands in 1493, he honoured Saint Ursula and her virgin followers.
 During the next two centuries, different European powers held control of the island chain.
 These included Great Britain, Spain, the Netherlands, France and finally, Denmark–Norway.

 Sugarcane drove the Islands’ economy while the European colonialists lived there.
 Fortunately, the continuous sunshine and fertile terrain provided ideal growing conditions.
-However, sugar became more challenging to produce when the abolition of slavery (thankfully) came into effect in 1848.
+However, sugar became more challenging to produce when abolishing slavery (thankfully) came into effect in 1848.
 Previously, the colonialists relied entirely on slave labour, using both indigenous people and imported African slaves.